ChainChatBot/ChainChatBot/README.md

 # About 42Web 🌍

 ChainChat is the flagship project of **42Web**, a collective focused on using accessible public tools to create private AI solutions.
-Learn more about us [here](ABOUT.md).
+Learn more about us [here](ABOUT.MD).

----

-# Code and Embeds 🧑‍💻

-Want to integrate ChainChat into your project or explore its features?
-Check out [Code Snippets and Embeds](CODE.md).

 ---